300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- By which spherical did Tyson Fury defeat Deontay Wilder of their second showdown?
+- Wherein spherical did Tyson Fury defeat Deontay Wilder of their second showdown?

 - Carl Froch defeated which opponent at Wembley in 2014?